 Golden Sierra Junior Senior High School

-- Golden Sierra Junior Senior High School's student population of 494 students has declined by 12% over five school years.
+Golden Sierra Junior Senior High School's student population of 504 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 7-12|

 |Total Students||504 students|

 |Total Classroom Teachers||25 teachers|